AfnanNadeem-13/Understanding-Passenger-Survival-on-the-Titanic/README.md

 # Run Jupyter Notebook
 jupyter notebook
-📊 Visualizations
-Below are some of the visualizations used in this project:

-1️⃣ Survival Rate by Gender
-2️⃣ Passenger Class Distribution
-3️⃣ Age Distribution of Survivors vs. Non-Survivors 4️⃣ Correlation Heatmap (Feature Relationships)

-🔹 Screenshot Example:

-📌 Conclusions
+📌 Key Findings
-Women and children had higher survival rates.

-Wealthier passengers (higher ticket fare) had better chances of survival.

-People traveling alone had lower survival rates compared to those with family members.
+✅ Women had a higher survival rate than men.✅ 1st class passengers survived more often than lower classes.✅ Higher fares correlated with better survival chances.✅ Passengers traveling alone had lower survival rates than those with family.

 📝 License

-This project is licensed under the MIT License.
+This project is open-source and available under the MIT License.
+Feel free to use and modify it as needed!

 📬 Contact

-💡 Created by Afnan Nadeem
+💡 Created by: Afnan Nadeem📧 Email: [your_email_here@example.com]🌐 GitHub: AfnanNadeem-13

-📧 Feel free to reach out for collaboration!
+📌 Feel free to reach out for collaboration or improvements!